-The University of Kansas School of Pharmacy, in partnership with Dillons Pharmacy (a division of Kroger), offers a 53 week PGY-1 Community Pharmacy Residency Program.
-Residents in this program will gain experience in Community Pharmacy Practice, focusing on the development, provision, and evaluation of direct patient care services.
+The University of Kansas School of Pharmacy, in partnership with Dillons Pharmacy (a division of Kroger), offers a 53 week PGY-1 Community-Based Pharmacy Residency Program.
+Residents in this program will gain experience in Community-Based Pharmacy Practice, focusing on the development, provision, and evaluation of direct patient care services.
 The resident will work to develop advanced practice skills implementing and enhancing clinical services in the community pharmacy setting with additional teaching, leadership, and ambulatory care experiences.